 3. Meet the Happy Couple and Scout the Location with Them.

-In order to enjoy doing what you do, you need to make sure that the people you are around are enjoyable as well.
+To enjoy doing what you do, you need to make sure that the people you are around are enjoyable as well.
 If you get a couple who you’re personality does not mesh with, chances are, you’re going to start hating photography.
 Meet them at a central location and chat with them.
-Doesn’t have to be about the wedding, just a general sit down where you can gauge if you truly would like to work for them.
+Doesn’t have to be about the wedding, just a general sit down where you can gauge if you genuinely would like to work for them.
 I offer free engagement sessions with each of my bookings, in that time I have been able to see if I can truly capture what they want, or if I should direct them to another photographer.

 That brings me to this.
 Verify everything with the officiant.
 Some churches and officiants do not want any photographers near the front.
 We were told to stay in the very back for one ceremony.
-Others want no flash, or no pictures taken during certain times (prayer, communion, etc.) This brings me back to the previous paragraph and natural light.
+Others want no flash or no pictures taken during certain times (prayer, communion, etc.) This brings me back to the previous paragraph and natural light.
 If no flash is allowed, then make sure you bring the right lenses to compensate for lower light.
 I usually put on my 35mm 2.8 prime to make up for it.

 4. Shot List and Schedule!

-The shot list can be a very important thing to the couple, or it could be non existent.
+The shot list can be a very important thing to the couple, or it could be nonexistent.
 It could be a piece of paper or a link to a board on Pinterest.
-What ever it is, get it into your head before the big day.
+Whatever it is, get it into your head before the big day.
 The list will tell you everything that is important to the couple.
 From the people to the poses and actions.
 You may not get that exact shot from Pinterest, but what you do get the couple will remember forever.

 A schedule is another thing that can come in handy.
-It should tell you when they expect you to arrive (for getting ready shots, pre wedding group pictures…) and it should have a basic outline of what they plan on doing.
+It should tell you when they expect you to arrive (for getting ready shots, pre-wedding group pictures…) and it should have a basic outline of what they plan on doing.
 Some couples forgo the first dance, flower toss, and garter, while others stick to the traditions.
 This will ensure that you are fully aware of the approximate time of everything and what they expect from you.

 This will also give you time to layout where you want to shoot from.
 I have Leslie as my shooting partner.
 We decide who shoots from where and who is responsible for the important shots.
-I am usually in back capturing the entrance of the bride, while shes up front grabbing the reaction of the groom’s first look.
+I am usually in back capturing the entrance of the bride, while she’s upfront grabbing the reaction of the groom’s first look.
 It’s always wonderful to have another photographer there to back you up if something changes or fails.

 Now to the day of……